Random groups vs balanced groups vs constrained groups

 Not every grouping problem needs the same level of control.
 This guide explains when a simple random split is enough, when balancing gives better outcomes, and when you should use constraints because logistics or relationships matter more than speed.

-A plain randomizer is fast, but it is not always the right answer.
-The real question is whether your situation needs speed, fairness, or rule-aware scheduling.
+Start by deciding whether your situation needs speed, fairness, or rule-aware scheduling.
 Once that is clear, choosing the right GroupMixer flow becomes much easier.

 - random grouping is best when speed matters more than composition